NuclearRedeye/typescript-web-application/README.md

 # TypeScript Web Application

-A template application that is setup and ready to go.
+A TypeScript web application template that can be used as a seed for new projects.

 # Getting Started